CATcher-org/CATcher/usage-notes.md

 ![app_control](https://imgur.com/lFgVPSd.png=50x)

 ## For Mac Users
-To run CATcher on MacOS, you would need to go to "System Preferences" and in "Security & Privacy", select "Open Anyway" for CATcher as shown below.
+To run CATcher on MacOS, you would need to go to "System Preferences" and in "Security & Privacy", select "Open Anyway" for CATcher, as shown below.

 ![mac_security](https://imgur.com/INX9Juq.png)